aiegoo/documentation/pages/product2/p2_sample1.md

 ## Hardware
 Sky-Drones provides its users with a comprehensive set of leading drone avionics, entirely designed and manufactured in the UK:
-​ - the most advanced AI drone flight controller;
+​ SmartAP Airlink - the most advanced AI drone flight controller;
-​ - broadband AES-256 encrypted digital datalink for 20km.
+​ AIRLink Telemetery System - broadband AES-256 encrypted digital datalink for 20km.
-​ - broadband digital datalink with an onboard computer and LTE option for third-party autopilots;
+​ SmartLink - broadband digital datalink with an onboard computer and LTE option for third-party autopilots;
-​ - power distribution board with the voltage / current sensor and power supply;
+​ SmartAP PDB - power distribution board with the voltage / current sensor and power supply;
-​ - high-precision GNSS, barometer and magnetometer module.
+​ SmartAP GNSS - high-precision GNSS, barometer and magnetometer module.
-Sky-Drones ships its partner drones and accessory equipment (for instance,  ADS-B receiver).
+Sky-Drones ships its partner drones and accessory equipment (for instance, [uAvinoix pingRX](https://uavionix.com/products/pingrx/) ADS-B receiver).
 We are listed sellers for our partners so make sure you  to find out more!

 ### Sky-Drones Platform Options
 Sky-Drones Platform is fully compatible with different types of aircraft.
 Sky-Drones customers have been using the platform for years in BVLOS and EVLOS flights, alongside fully autonomous and GNSS-assisted manual missions.
 Sky-Drones offers two major purchasing options: